wordofwarning/wordofwarning.org/hab/worksahead/index.md

 Commissions were awarded with Contact to artists Helena Ascough and Jade Williams for them to develop their ideas for future presentation…

 #### 2022
 Our tenth Works Ahead takes place at <a href="http://contactmcr.com" target="_blank">Contact</a> in May — picking up where we were interrupted in [2020](/hab/worksahead/#2020) to show Will Dickie's finished live work alongside Ross McCaffrey's re-imagined development, plus Helena Ascough's digital outcome from [2021](/hab/worksahead/#2021).
-Jade William's work will come to fruition in 2023.
+Jade Williams' work will come to fruition in 2023.

 Works Ahead 2022 co-commissioned/co-produced by [hÅb](/hab) + <a href="http://contactmcr.com" target="_blank">Contact</a>.<br>Project Mentor: Peader Kirk
 <a href="http://worksahead.org" target="_blank">WorksAhead.org</a> · <a href="http://twitter.com/hashtag/WorksAhead" target="_blank">#WorksAhead</a>
 <small><span style='font-variant: small-caps'>[back to top](/hab/worksahead)</span></small>